 Just joined a new company that uses Microsoft Teams quite extensively.
-Due to the fact that i used so far Zoom for collaboration purposes and GMail for email, i have a simple question: How do i create a Microsoft Teams meeting from my Outlook calendar and share it will others?
+Due to the fact that i used so far Zoom for collaboration purposes and GMail for email, i have a simple question: I would like to be able to easily attach a Teams meeting to outgoing emails and / or meeting request invites.
+How do i create a Microsoft Teams meeting from my Outlook calendar and share it will others?

 Thanks for the question, getting started with a new online collaboration tool requires some learning.
 You might want to take a look at our Microsoft Teams tips and tricks compilation.

 And now – to our answer.